T4n17/aizork/README.md

    - When enabled, the current game context is also sent to the RAG system
    - ChromaDB retrieves the most relevant walkthrough information
    - This information is provided to the AI to help it make better decisions

+4. **Multi-Agent Collaboration**:
+   - When multi-agent mode is enabled, the game context is processed by a crew of specialized agents
+   - The **Orchestrator Agent** coordinates the overall process and integrates information
+   - The **Walkthrough Retriever Agent** uses specialized tools to query the RAG system for relevant walkthrough information
+   - Agents communicate and collaborate to provide optimized gameplay suggestions
+   - The final suggestion is provided to the main AI for command generation